 We all know that people can eat food and gain weight, and that plants can grow and gain weight.
-But what does it REALLY mean to gain weight?
+But what does it REALLY mean to gain mass?
 Try filling out the table below.

-When you add water to a sponge, does it gain weight?
-Yes No Explain your answer May answer 'yes' and focus on additional mass due to water or 'no' because water isn't permanent When you drink a cup of water, do you gain weight?
-Yes No Explain your answer Same as above, although more students likely to say 'no' because of familiarity with the subject - themselves!
-When a plant grows in the sunlight, does it gain weight?
-Yes No Explain your answer 'Yes' if focused on mass acquired during photosynthesis, although 'no' if focusing on lack of mass for sunlight What measurements do you need to make to determine if a plant has gaweight?
-Measure it's mass before and after period of growth a
+, , When you add water to a sponge, does it gain mass?
+Yes No Explain your answer May answer 'yes' and focus on additional mass due to water or 'no' because water isn't permanent When you drink a cup of water, do you gain mass?
+Explain your answer Same as above, although more students likely to say 'no' because of familiarity with the subject - themselves!
+When a plant grows in the sunlight, does it gain mass?
+Yes No Explain your answer 'Yes' if focused on mass acquired during photosynthesis, although 'no' if focusing on lack of mass for sunlight What measurements do you need to make to determine if a plant has gained mass?
+Measure it's mass before and after a period of growth

-Does water make materials gain weight?
+Does water make materials gain mass?